daanstout/Hobby-Repo/README.md

 <b>Brainfuck Interpreter (Completed)</b> - A working brainfuck interpreter that works in the Console
 <b>Circle practice (Completed)</b> - I used this to get a feel for working with the Sine and Cosine functions when working with circles
 <b>Common Ancestor (Completed)</b> - Based on the Common Ancestor Numberphile video: https://www.youtube.com/watch?v=Fm0hOex4psA&t=1s
+<b>Connect Four (WIP)</b> - An asignment I had to do as assessment for a company I applied for.
+A simple Connect4 game I created, with a bit of customisation.
+Completely made in C# WinForms.
 <b>GeneticHumans (Near-Completed)</b> - My attempt at genetic algorithms.
 This is console based and allows you to create a human population and see how their genes evolve over time, last I worked on it, was in the middle of a partial rewrite of the controls parsing
 <b>Maze Algorithms (Completed)</b> - An application that generates mazes, and then solves it.
 It has various algorithms you can choose from, though the last solving algorithm is incomplete and needs a near-complete rewrite.
 <b>Resource Gatherer (Completed)</b> - A simple C# program I made.
 In it, there is a field with divided into four by rivers, with resources spread randomly, and two gatherers who look for, and gather the resources into a shed in the middle.
 Fully written in WinForms C#, with some help from Buckland Coding by Example.
 <b>Word Counter (Completed)</b> - A simple project that takes in a .txt file and outputs a .txt file showing what words occur in it, and how often.
-<b>Connect Four</b> - An asignment I had to do as assessment for a company I applied for.
-A simple Connect4 game I created, with a bit of customisation.
-Completely made in C# WinForms.

 Started but not very far: